ALCALÁ 2nd

 Structured population dynamics problems with spatial migration: applications to heterogeneous insular populations.

 -Nils Chr.
-STENSETH

-(University of Oslo,
+STENSETH (University of Oslo, Norway)

-Modelling ecological effects of climate fluctuations through the statistical modelling of
+Modelling ecological effects of climate fluctuations through the statistical modelling of long-term time series data

 - Mark WOOLHOUSE (University of Edinburgh, UK)